yarncraft/vscode-remote-graalvm/README.md

   - Compile the Bytecode to a Native Image: `native-image HelloWorld`
   - Run the Native Image: `./HelloWorld`
 3. **R**
-   - Execute the script with `Rscript src/index.R`.
+   - Execute the R script with `Rscript src/index.R`.
 4. **Node**
-   - Execute the script with `node src/index.js`.
+   - Execute the NodeJS script with `node src/index.js`.
    - Open up the browser and visit the website at `127.0.0.1:3000`
 5. **Ruby**
-   - Execute the script with `ruby src/index.rb`.
+   - Execute the Ruby script with `ruby src/index.rb`.
 5. **Python**
-   - Execute the script with `python src/index.py`.
+   - Execute the Python script with `python src/index.py`.